 Winter Beer Festival Ticket Prices & Other Details

-For $55, you’ll get admission to the festival and 15 tokens for 3-oz. beer samples.
+For $60 in advance (or $70 the day of if tickets are still available), you’ll get admission to the festival and 15 tokens for 3-oz. beer samples.
 You’ll be able to enjoy yourself and feel good about your purchase because the money supports the Michigan Brewers Guild and offsets the costs of the festival.
 If you’re a beer enthusiast, your money is being poured right back into future events like this.

 You’ll need to have your ticket with you to be scanned for entry.
 If you prefer paper tickets, you’ll need to print them to be scanned at the entry gate.
 You can also use electronic tickets, and have the bar code scanned right from your phone.

 If you’re an Enthusiast Member and have a valid ID or a VIP pass, you’ll be permitted early entry at noon, which is one hour prior to general admission at 1 p.m.
 You can sign up to be an Enthusiast Member prior to the date of the festival.

 All festival attendees need to be 21 years of age or older.
 This is true even if you’re acting as a designated driver and not drinking.
 To gain entry, you’ll also need a valid ID.

 Tickets to the festival are nonrefundable, but the event will take place even in the harshest of wintry conditions.
 For instance, all festivalgoers are encouraged to self-screen and stay home if they’re not feeling well.
 If you find yourself unable to attend the festival, you can transfer your ticket to someone else or sell it.

 Just how do you transfer your tickets?
 Each festival ticket has a bar code, and that bar code can only be scanned once.
 You don’t need to do anything specific or special to transfer your ticket because the ticket purchaser’s name isn’t checked against a festivalgoer’s ID at the gate.